actuate-rs/actuate/README.md

 <br />

 A reactive diagram for robotics and control systems.
 Actuate leverages Rust's type system to create an efficient diagram that connects your application's systems.
+This crate provides a library that can run on embedded systems with `#![no_std]`.

 ```rust
 use actuate::{Diagram, PidController, Time, TimePlugin};